 Shen manifests only when the heart is open.
-Once the heart is open, Shen manifests as light that illuminates the path toward a higher spiritual goal.
+Once the heart is open, Shen manifests as a light that illuminates the path toward a higher spiritual goal.
 Shen is the realization of our soul’s purpose; It’s the awakening of our higher self.

 Shen is not replenished like the other 2 treasures but developed.
 In modern times we can safely say it’s “downloaded” through increasing the frequency of Qi and opening our heart.
 The closest thing to replenishing Shen is becoming conscious of the present.
 You can see a different light behind someone’s eyes who is THERE in the present moment, and someone who is not.
-Play is another form of replenishing Shen.
+Playing is another form of replenishing Shen.

 Just observe children who follow the curiousness of their little hearts, how easily they can light up a room.
 That’s the third treasure right there.
-Observe people who follow their purpose, observe couples in love, observe people who after a long trip come back home full with excitement and stories to tell.
-That’s transmuted Qi into higher frequency.
+Observe people who follow their purpose, observe couples in love, observe people who after a long trip come back home full of excitement and stories to tell.
+That’s transmuted Qi into a higher frequency.
 That’s what having a strong Shen looks like.

 The Importance Of Balance

 When the three treasures are in harmony the individual is radiant, physically fit, and mentally sharp.
-One should find balance between the three treasures through meditation, exercise, and living well in general.
+One should find the balance between the three treasures through meditation, exercise, and live well in general.
 Any disruption of the three treasures leads to an imbalance of the whole.
 This imbalance can be manifested as physical or psychological abnormalities.

 “The bodily form [xing] is the residence of life; the qi fills this life while shen controls it.
 If either of them loses their proper position, they will all come to harm.” – (Englehart 2000:99)